Open-closed Deligne-Mumford field theories: geometric foundations: Orientations

 \begin{proof} Changing the order of the boundary components, we may assume by \cite[CROrient~$1\fo\fs$(2)]{CZ24} that the singular boundary component comes last.
-Collapsing the boundary of a tubular neighbourhood of the singular component of $C$ and applying \cite[CROrient~7C(a)]{CZ24}, we may assume that $C$ is a cylinder with an (H1) node.
-Using the argument in the proof of \cite{CZ24}, we may consider the case of a real bundle of rank $1$ and the case of a trivial real line bundle of even rank separately.
-Suppose thus that $(V,\varphi)$ is of rank $1$.
-There are two ways of proving the desired statement, either by adapting the construction of \cite[\textsection8.1]{CZ24} to the case of the cylinder unsing \cite[Theorem~C.1.10]{MS12} or by leveraging the results of \cite[\textsection 8]{CZ24}.
+Collapsing the boundary of a tubular neighbourhood of the singular component of $C$ and applying \cite[CROrient~7C(a)]{CZ24}, we may assume that $C$ is a cylinder with an (H1) node and that $(V,\varphi)$ is the trivial real bundle pair, with the trivialisation obtained from the OSpin structure $(\fo,\fs).$

+There are two ways of proving the desired statement, either by adapting the construction of \cite[\textsection8.1]{CZ24} to the case of the cylinder using \cite[Theorem~C.1.10]{MS12} or by leveraging the results of \cite[\textsection 8]{CZ24}.
 We will pursue the latter approach.

-Let $(\cC\to[0,2],\wt \sigma)$ be a flat deformation of $C= C_0$ to a smooth cylinder $C_1 = \cC|_{\{1\}}$ and further to a cylinder $C_2$ with one conjugate node.
-Extend the decoration of $\mathbf{C}$ and the real vector bundle pair $(V,\varphi)$ to a fibrewise decoration and a real vector bundle pair $(\cV,\wh\varphi)$ on $\cC$.
+Let $(\cC\to[0,2],\wt \sigma)$ be a flat deformation of $C= C_0$ to a smooth cylinder $C_1 = \cC|_{\{1\}}$ and further to a cylinder $C_2$ with one conjugate (i.e., interior) node.
+Extend the decoration of $(C,\sigma)$ and the real vector bundle pair $(V,\varphi)$ to a fibrewise decoration and a real vector bundle pair $(\cV,\wh\varphi)$ on $\cC$.
 By \cite[CROrient~7C(a)]{CZ24}, the intrinsic orientation of $D_{V_2}$ agrees with the limiting orientation coming from the intrinsic orientation of $D_{V_1}$.
 Thus we may compare the intrinsic orientation of $D_{V_0}$ with the orientation induced by this homotopy and the intrinsic orientation of $D_{V_2}$.
-The normalisations $\wt C_0$ and $\wt C_2$ are a disk and a disjoint pair of disks $\bD_1\sqcup \bD_2$, respectively.
+The normalisations $\wt C_0$ and $\wt C_2$ are a disc and a disjoint pair of discs $\bD_1\sqcup \bD_2$, respectively.
 Recall that the orientation on $\det(D_0)$ and $\det(D_2)$ is induced by the exact sequences of Fredholm operators

 respectively,